babylonlabs-io/networks/bbn-test-5/finality-providers/README.md

 Lets go through the flags of the above command:

-- `start`: This is the command to start the Babylon node.  - `--chain-id bbn-test-5`: Specifies the ID of the blockchain network you're connecting to.  - `--home=./nodeDir`: Sets the directory for the node's data and configuration files and is dependant on where the files were generated for you from the initialization.
-In this case, it's using a directory named "nodeDir" in the current path.  - `--minimum-gas-prices=0.005ubbn`: This flag sets the minimum gas price for transactions the node will accept.
-This can also be manually set in the `app.toml - `--x-crisis-skip-assert-invariants` : This flag is used to skip the crisis module's invariant checks, used during testing and development.
+- `start`: This is the command to start the Babylon node.
+- `--chain-id bbn-test-5`: Specifies the ID of the blockchain network you're connecting to.
+- `--home=./nodeDir`: Sets the directory for the node's data and configuration files and is dependant on where the files were generated for you from the initialization.
+In this case, it's using a directory named "nodeDir" in the current path.
+- `--minimum-gas-prices=0.005ubbn`: This flag sets the minimum gas price for transactions the node will accept.
+This can also be manually set in the `app.toml` file.
+- `--x-crisis-skip-assert-invariants` : This flag is used to skip the crisis module's invariant checks, used during testing and development.

 ## Setting up the EOTS Manager